crocs-muni/biometrics-utils/Readme.md

 ### Compatibility

-The setup was tested on Linux (Fedora 32) and Windows with local Python installation (running via PowerShell).
-Note that Windows WSL is not supported as `detect_faces.py` is a graphical application.
-MacOS was not tested.
+The setup was tested on Linux (Fedora 33, Ubuntu 20.04), MacOS and Windows with local Python installation (running via PowerShell).
+Note that Windows WSL is not recommended as `detect_faces.py` is a graphical application.
+Use within a virtual machine is possible, though extra configuration may be necessary to get webcams working.

 ## Working principles